sinamics/hass-config/appdaemon/apps/energy/README.md

 # ha-energy
-This is an AppDaemon automation of my Tibber energy monitoring in Home Assistant.
+This is an AppDaemon automation of my AMS energy monitoring in Home Assistant.

 # why
 It provides additional information such as: